tomatolog/manticore/docs/12_sphinxconf_options_reference/index_configuration_options/dict.rst

 6.25 percent.
 And most dictionaries will be much more compact that a billion keywords, as a typical spoken human language has in the region of 1 to 10 million word forms.)
 Second, and more importantly, substring searches are not directly possible with control sums.
-Sphinx alleviated that by pre-indexing all the possible substrings as separate keywords (see `the section called
+Manticore alleviated that by pre-indexing all the possible substrings as separate keywords (see `the section called
 “min\_prefix\_len” <../../index_configuration_options/minprefix_len.md>`__,